marcanuy/django-mdpages/README.rst

 MdPages - Markdown Pages
 ========================

 Mdpages is a simple Django app to generate pages from Markdown files.

 Pages also can have a Table of Content automatically generated based on headings.
+Basically static pages from Markdown files.

 Install
 -------